Samerkia/SmallProjects/CC++/SecurePasswordManager/README.md

 # Planned Updates
-1. The encryption and decryption will utilize the special code and use that as their key
+1. Improve the encryption and decryption algorithmes so that they will utilize the special code and use that as their key